VTC Digital Television: VTC News

-Launched on July 7, 2008, it is one of the most-viewed news sites in Vietnam.
+Launched on 7 July 2008, it was one of the most-viewed news sites in Vietnam.
 Since 2015, when its main operator - VTC TV Network - was transferred to the VOV, it became one of two main online news sites of VOV media network.

 VTC Now

 Multimedia application, developed by VTC since 2018.
-It also operate a multi-channel network of its own.
+It also operated a YouTube multi-channel network of its own.